Hulu with Live TV offers the most locals for NFL coverage, plus key national networks. Get 7 days free.

 Once you’ve signed up, all you need now is a compatible device.
 You can use your computer or smartphone, or watch on your TV with a streaming player (Roku, Apple TV, etc.).
 Once everything is set up, you can watch live TV whenever you want, just like if you had cable!

 So there you have it.
-If you want a quick summary, it’s this: Sign up for Hulu with Live TV and you’ll be able to stream NFL games LIVE on all your favorite devices.
+If you want a quick summary, it’s this: Sign up for Hulu with Live TV and you’ll be able to stream NFL games LIVE in 2019 on all your favorite devices.
 And you can cancel at any time!

 If you have questions, keep reading the guide below for more in-depth information.